deveshithanawala/deveshithanawala/README.md

 Here are some ideas to get you started: -->
-  🔭 I’m currently working at Veryable as a Backend Intern 📫 How to reach me: deveshi.m.thanawala@gmail.com
+  🔭 I’m currently working at Veryable as a Backend Intern 📫 Reach out to me : deveshi.m.thanawala@gmail.com